-In our latest M&A trends report, we take a look back at 2015 deal activity across the insurance sector globally, and provide insight into the trends we expect to see unfold over the next 12 months.
+In our latest M&A trends report, we take a look back at 2015 deal activity across the insurance sector globally and provide insight into the trends we expect to see unfold over the next 12 months.

 M&A continues to play a critical role in enabling insurers to pursue their strategic ambitions.
-In an increasingly integrated economy, deal activity will flow both into and out of high growth markets, combined with consolidation and rationalization in mature markets.
+In an increasingly integrated economy, deal activity will flow both into and out of high growth markets, combined with consolidation and rationalisation in mature markets.
 Regulation, innovation and margin pressure, sparked by current industry dynamics will fuel this activity, resulting in many insurers adopting a ‘Grow’ or ‘Go’ strategy across their portfolio.

 As anticipated 2015 was a highly active year for M&A across the sector.
 Cross-border M&A and transactions driven by regulatory change, or insurers’ focus on efficiency and service capabilities dominated 2015.
 The year was also marked by an impressive volume of reverse deal flow, as acquirers from Asia, particularly China and Japan, invested in mature markets across Europe and the US.
 Positive regulatory developments, such as Obamacare in the US and the increase in Foreign Direct Investments limits in India, acted as catalysts for activity.
 Additionally, we saw large P&C deals driven by continuing margin pressure, creating the need for scale and complementary underwriting capability.